What is differential geometry: curves and surfaces: Semisolutions

-Choose a smooth vector field $\vec v_t$ such that $\vec v_t(\gamma_i(t))=\gamma'_i(t)$ for any $i$ and $t$.
-We can assume in addition that $\vec v_t$ vanishes outside of a sufficiently large disc; this can be arranged by multiplying the vector field by a function $\sigma_1(R-|x|)$; see page \pageref{page:sigma-function}.
+Choose a smooth vector field $\vec v_t$ such that $\vec v_t(\gamma_i(t))=\gamma'_i(t)$ for any $i$ and~$t$.
+We can assume in addition that $\vec v_t$ vanishes outside a sufficiently large disc; this can be arranged by multiplying the vector field by an appropriate bell function; for example, $\sigma_1(R-|x|)$, where $R$ is large and $\sigma_1$ is defined on page \pageref{page:sigma-function}.

 It remains to apply the Moser trick to the constructed vector field.